countable-web/open-source-corporation/getting_started/PROJECT_MANAGEMENT.md

   * Automate timesheets, and invoices using Trello card data.
   * Simple to explain to new people.
 Mostly automated.
 Avoid slowing down developers who are less oriented to PM process.
   * Link bitbuckets commits.
+  * Easy for clients to submit a ticket.
+Bug or Feature, URL, screenshot.

 ### GIT